2010 Australian Sports Sedan season

-The 2010 Australian Sports Sedan season was the 26th season of Australian Sports Sedan motor racing in which a national championship or national series has been contested.
-The season featured the 2010 Kerrick Sports Sedan Series, which began on 6 March 2010 at Wakefield Park and ended on 24 October at Phillip Island Grand Prix Circuit after fifteen races.
-The series was televised on SBS program SBS Speedweek.
+The 2010 Kerrick Sports Sedan Series was an Australian motor racing competition for Group 3D Sports Sedans, Trans-Am automobiles and New Zealand TraNZam automobiles.
+The series, which began on 6 March 2010 at Wakefield Park and ended on 24 October at Sandown Raceway after fifteen races, was televised on SBS program SBS Speedweek.
+2010 was the 26th year in which an Australian Sports Sedan Championship or national series had been contested.

-The series was won by kart racer James Sera, contesting his first national circuit racing series in the Saab 9-3 of 2003 Kerrick Sports Sedan Series winner Dean Randle.
+The series was won by kart racer James Sera, contesting his first national circuit racing series in the Saab 9-3 of 2006 Kerrick Sports Sedan Series winner Dean Randle.
 Despite missing the opening round of the series Sera claimed the title by 17 points over 2008 champion Darren Hossack (Audi A4).
 Sera took six wins and six seconds from his twelve starts in a near perfect season.
 Hossack took six wins but took no points away from the Morgan Park round after an engine failure.
 Hossack finished almost 80 points clear of third in the points, multiple series champion Kerry Baily.
 Baily, driving a Nissan 300ZX, was one of three drivers to take a single race win, all at the season's opening round at Wakefield Park.
 The other two drivers were outgoing champion Des Wall (Chevrolet Corvette) and Mazda RX-7 driver Trent Young.